estasz/USDJPY-Quant-Trader/README.md

 This project is still WIP.
 Results may evolve as improvements are made.
 Feedback is welcome.

-## 1. Introduction
+## Introduction

-This project, by Erik Staszewski, explores predicting the price of the USD/JPY conversion rate.
+This project seeks to predict the convertibility of the US dollar to Japanese Yen through K-means clustering.
+Once the convertibility is obtained, the model will be run through an auto-trading simulation.

+## Background Review

+## Methodology

+## Results

+## Conclusion